ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 file into a full pipeline by hydrating it with other necessary information including environment information, connector configurations, and processors.

-This step will be responsible for populating the service's individual DB references with the resources necessary before `Init` is called after `Run`.
+This step will be responsible for populating the service's individual Stores with the necessary resources before `Init` is called during start.

+**TODO**: more detail about hydration

+**TODO** More detail about environment and secrets injection

 ### Immutability

 Conduit should be immutable at runtime.
 We could achieve this by stubbing out all mutable methods as discussed in previous sections.
+However, the ConnectorPersister must be able to persist information between restarts.
+To maintain the separation, we should pass the Connector Persister

 The Connector Persister also stores connector information in the database.
-Since we must persist connector information, but we do not want to stub let Conduit settings change, we should pass the `Persister` its own separate database with persistence capabilities.
+Since we must persist connector information, but we want Conduit services to be immutable, we should pass the `Persister` its own separate database.

-This way, Conduit remains immutable but connector state can be persisted and handled separately from Conduit's state.

 ## Open questions

 - Do we ever want to support generating config files from Conduit's other data stores?
+  - What would this look like?
+A manual setup and configuration process to get a pipeline working and then export it?

+- Should we call the file `conduit.yml` or `pipelines.yml`
+  - `conduit` implies application-level configuration values, while pipelines implies a tighter scope.

+- Do we have any objection to using `yml` as our default file format?
+  - We could add support for other formats.

 ## Do nothing